nschonni/cordova-docs/articles/cordova-security/cordova-security-xmit.md

 Note that if you would prefer to use the [Active Directory Authentication Library (ADAL) plugin](https://www.npmjs.com/package/cordova-plugin-ms-adal) to authenticate users in your app with Azure Active Directory or Active Directory Federation Services (ADFS) v3 and up, you can still pass the token you get from ADAL into the Mobile Apps client for interacting with the server.

+First, carefully follow all setup steps under **[(Optional) Configure a native client application](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-how-to-configure-active-directory-authentication/)** in the Azure App Service AD auth article.
+You can then login using the auth token from ADAL as follows:

 ```javascript
 var client = WindowsAzure.MobileServicesClient(appUrl);